GENERAL SUPPORT

 • Soweto Market on Independence Avenue

-Our Billboard is the first double-sided Light Emitting Diode (LED) Digital Billboard in Namibia.
-Advertising on the NAMCOL Billboard will ensure double views by road users and pedestrians passing the Billboard daily.
+Our Billboard is Namibia’s first double-sided Light Emitting Diode (LED) Digital Billboard.
+Advertising on the NAMCOL Billboard will ensure double exposure for road users and pedestrians passing by daily.

-You may also call the Regional Office responsible for your region or Head Office in Windhoek or access our website at www.namcol.edu.na or our Facebook Page.
+You may also call the Regional Office for your region or the Head Office in Windhoek, or visit our website at www.namcol.edu.na or our Facebook Page.

 Mr. F. Kaukungua